-Sales data reveals Nintendo NX cannot rely on first-party games
+Sales data reveals Nintendo Switch cannot rely on first-party games

 There are many factors that can play a role in why a consumer opts for a particular console, but ultimately we’re here to play games, so the games available to a console matter.
 Take a look at the following data, pulled from global sales aggregators: